Debenham Flood Management Project

 In most summers the river dries up completely, but heavy rainfall events can cause the village to flood.
 The most recent flood was in 1993 when approximately 33 properties were recorded as having been flooded.
 There have been other floods in 1912, 1927, 1936, 1944, 1947, 1956, 1968, 1994 and 1995.
 The Environment Agency currently carries out maintenance through the village twice a year to remove vegetation from the watercourse.

-The larger flood storage reservoirs we have modelled on the Gulls and Derry Brook do significantly reduce water levels in Debenham, however the construction and maintenance costs of these features are much greater than the benefits they provide.
+The Environment Agency modelling clearly demonstrated that larger flood storage reservoirs, modelled on the Gulls and Derry Brook, do significantly reduce water levels in Debenham.
+However the construction and maintenance costs of these features are much greater than the benefits they provide.
 The funding provided by the Government is a fixed amount based on the benefits the project provides.
 As a result, significant funding from other sources (public and private) would be required to progress these features.

 Sub Group Leads: